THE WIRELESS UPDATE

-Proximity Wireless Consulting is in the news
+Proximity Wireless Consulting

 We’ve been helping enterprise clients in a variety of industries stay seamlessly connected since 2002.
 We’re family owned and operated bringing our family values of honesty and integrity to a nationwide level.
 We give all our clients the full attention to their wireless network project they deserve, providing high quality service with professionalism and pride.